 - Compliance is the boring but necessary new hire paperwork and includes teaching employees basic legal and policy-related rules and regulations.

-- Clarification: ensuring that employees understand their new jobs and all related expectations, goals, and objectives.
+- Clarification: Making employees familiar with their new jobs and all related expectations, goals, and objectives.

 - Culture is a broad category that includes providing employees with a sense of belonging to the company culture, history, mission, and vision – both formal and informal.

 - Connection is the vital interpersonal relationships and information networks that new hires must establish to feel happy and secure.

 - Check back in with each new hire by setting up check-in ‘milestone’ meetings 30, 60, and 90 days from their start date into their first year of employment.

 Keep the 5 Cs in mind as you design your strategic employee onboarding process.

 Questions to ask when designing a new employee onboarding process

 Before you implement an employee onboarding program, you need to pin down:

 - What is the number one impression you want your new hires to come away with after their first day?
 Their first week?
 Their first month?